MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 [`Group`](@ref) and aggregate functions are used for summarizing data to report totals, averages and so on.
 We start by applying the `Group` node to partition the input rows into disjoint groups.
-We can then use aggregate functions to calculate summary values from the rows of each group.
+Then, for each group, we can calculate summary values using aggregate functions.
 In FunSQL, aggregate functions are created using the [`Agg`](@ref) node.
 In the following example, we use the aggregate function `Agg.count`, which simply counts the number of rows in each group.

 *Show the number of patients by the year of birth.*

     using FunSQL: Agg, Group

-    q = From(person) |>
+    q = From(:person) |>
         Group(Get.year_of_birth) |>
         Select(Get.year_of_birth, Agg.count())

-    sql = render(q, dialect = :sqlite)

-    print(sql)
+    render(conn, q) |> print
     #=>
     SELECT
       "person_1"."year_of_birth",